-- Click Convert > Recognize Text > Current File, in the Recognize Text dialog box, specify the page range you need. - 2.
+- 1. Click Convert > Recognize Text > Current File. - 2.
+In the Recognize Text dialog box, specify the page range you need. - 3.
 Choose the language used in your document.
-You can select multiple languages as well. - 3.
-In the output type, check Searchable Text Image to make the image text selectable and searchable (or check Editable Text to enable the image text to be edited with Foxit PDF Editor).
-Then click OK to recognize the text. - Searchable Text Image: During the OCR process, Foxit PDF Editor analyzes the image text and substitutes words/characters that closely approximates the image text.
+You can select multiple languages as well. - 4.
+In the output type, select Searchable Image Text or Searchable Image Text (original image) to make the image text selectable and searchable, or select Editable Text to enable the image text to be edited with Foxit PDF Editor.
+With Searchable Image Text or Editable Text selected, you can set a DPI value for the output in the Downsample To item to compress images in the document and reduce the file size during the OCR process. - Searchable Text Image/Searchable Image Text (original image): During the OCR process, Foxit PDF Editor analyzes the image text and substitutes words/characters that closely approximates the image text.
 The substitute words/characters will be placed on an invisible layer of text in the PDF, which makes the image text selectable and searchable.
-If the substitution is uncertain, the text will be marked as OCR suspects which need to be corrected manually. - Editable Text: During the OCR process, Foxit PDF Editor compares the shape of the image text to the approximate fonts installed on your system, and turns the image text into editable text.
+If the substitution is uncertain, the text will be marked as OCR suspects which need to be corrected manually.

+• Editable Text: During the OCR process, Foxit PDF Editor compares the shape of the image text to the approximate fonts installed on your system, and turns the image text into editable text.